pgbackrest/pgbackrest/CONTRIBUTING.md

 ```
 pgbackrest/doc/doc.pl --out=html --include=user-guide --require=/quickstart --var=encrypt=n --no-cache --pre
 ```
-The resulting Docker containers can be listed with `docker ps` and the container can be entered with `docker exec -it -u postgres doc-pg-primary bash` for testing with the `postgres` user.
+The resulting Docker containers can be listed with `docker ps` and the container can be entered with `docker exec doc-pg-primary bash`.
+Additionally, the `-u` option can be added for entering the container as a specific user (e.g. `postgres`).